This is the third post in a set of four that outline the nature of images, formats, and applications.

-Digital cameras led to a wide variety of approaches to file encoding and structure, with many of them undocumented.
+Digital cameras led to various approaches to file encoding and structure, with many of them undocumented.
 The DNG format was created to bring standardization to raw image storage.
-Not only does it allow for the standardized storage of camera original information, DNG also provides a way to store items that are useful for good post-production workflow.
+Not only does it allow for the standardized storage of camera original information, but DNG also provides a way to store items that are useful for good post-production workflow.

 Mobile/Cloud native capabilities